-Makoto Shinkai, a 42-year old anime director has built a notable career as a central figure of the Japanese post-Ghibli generation of animation directors.
-The difference is that Shinkai is labeled with any studio name, but has built his name by working alternatively alone, later with with a few other colleagues, mostly composer Tenmon.
-His favorite anime is Castle in the Sky by Hayao Miyazaki, and many reviewers have noted on Miyazaki-type of elements in Shinkai’s work.
-Here such a thing would be the interesting airplane the protagonists build in order to reach the mysterious Ezo Tower.
-Another well-known reference to previous masters is the poem on of the protagonists reads in the beginning, by Kenji Miyazawa – better known to most readers here for the appearance of his work in Giovanni’s Island.
+Makoto Shinkai has built a notable career as a central figure of the post-Ghibli generation of anime directors.
+The difference is that Shinkai was not initially connected with any single studio name, but has built his profile by working alternatively alone, and later with a few other colleagues, mostly composer Tenmon.
+His favorite anime is Castle in the Sky by Hayao Miyazaki, and many reviewers have noted the Miyazaki-type of elements in Shinkai’s work.
+In his early feature The Place Promised in Our Early Days, such influences might be seen in the quirky airplane the protagonists build in order to reach the mysterious Ezo Tower.
+Another well-known reference to previous masters is the poem read out in the film’s opening – it is by Kenji Miyazawa, author of Night Train to the Stars and The Life of Budori Gusuko.

-It is late 1990s and the three main protagonists, two young men Hiroki and Takuya and girl Sayuri live their high school days in Aomori, the most northern part of the U.S. zone of Japan.
-Over the Tsugaru Strait they can see Ezo and the mysterious tower rising up to the sky.
-The tower has been there since 1974 for a mysterious purpose not known on this side of the divide.
-For the three youngsters this tower symbolizes something unreachable, a dream, a future possibility, and they make a promise to go there some day.
-Soon Sayuri, however, develops narcolepsy and is taken to Tokyo for hospital treatment.
+It is the late 1990s and the three teenage protagonists, two boys Hiroki and Takuya and the girl Sayuri, live out their high school days in Aomori, the most northern part of the U.S. zone of Japan.
+Over the Tsugaru Strait they can see Ezo and a mysterious tower rising up to the sky.
+The tower has been there since 1974 for a purpose not known on this side of the divide.
+For the three youngsters, this tower symbolizes something unreachable, a dream, a future possibility, and they make a promise to go there some day.
+Soon, however, Sayuri, however, develops narcolepsy and is taken to Tokyo for hospital treatment.